81pla/TurboBaiduDisk/README.md

 # TurboBaiduDisk
-Download files from Baidu Network Disk with speed it should be.
+Download files from baidu-netdisk with speed it should be.
+It can work with full speed until now.
+## Platform
+* Windows 10
+* C#
+* .NET Framework 4.6.1
+## Modules
+* TurboBaiduDisk - A winform Client with ugly UI.
+* APIClient - A baidu-netdisk private API wrapper.
+* TurboEngine - Core engine for fast downloading.
+## Help To Improve
+Thanks everyone for pulling requests to improve this software.